juanluisbaptiste/network-tests/README.md

 Script for doing upload speed tests and optionally save results on a csv file.

 ## Docker image
 There is a docker image available to run the scripts.
-It also includes throttle different network conditions can be emulated while testing.
+It also includes [throttle](https://www.sitespeed.io/documentation/throttle/), so different network conditions can be emulated while testing.
 To launch it:

     sudo modprobe ifb numifbs=1
     sudo docker pull juanluisbaptiste/network-tests